google/fhir-data-pipes/README.md

 To test, visit the Atom Feed URL for a resource, e.g.
 [http://localhost:8099/openmrs/ws/atomfeed/patient/1]().
 Find an `entry` and it's `content` tag.
 Find the `fhir` path, append it to your OpenMRS URL, and open it.
-You should download the associated FHIR resource.
+It should download the associated FHIR resource.

 For example, if OpenMRS is running at [http://localhost:8099/openmrs]() and this is your content tag: